Bryukh/checkio-articles/i-love-python.md

 Hi, CiO friends!

-On CheckiO we have various missions.
+On CheckiO we have all sorts of different and challenging missions.
 Sometimes you just need to solve input-output function.
-Sometimes it's codeGolf.
-Sometimes you will play a game with score.
+Sometimes it's a round of codeGolf.
+Sometimes you will play a game with a special score system.
-But the couple of missions are different.
-These are Creative or as we call them "code essay" missions.
+But two of these missions are very different.
+These are more creative writing, or as we call them "code essay" missions.
-In this kind of tasks you don't need to solve anything -- one test and any or a given answer.
+In this kind of task, you don't need to solve anything as there is only one test which will take any given answer.
-But you can write you thoughts about the given problem in code (or in code comments).
+This is a mission for you to write you thoughts about the given problem in code (or in code comments).
-And today we will look at ["I Love Python" mission][iluvpython].
+So, today we will look at the ["I Love Python" mission][iluvpython].

 ## Description